hasura/hasura-discord-docs-bot/README.md

 I needed to write both a README and a blog post so let's double up, such is the life.

 If you're more interested in running the bot, see the adjacent SETUP.md file.
-This is all OSS!

 If you work for or use Hasura, Clickhouse, Turso, Fly.io, or Ionic, this bot will be useful to you, so come try it.
 If you use [Docusaurus](https://docusaurus.io/blog/releases/3.1) then the